Can Accident Videos Be Used in Civil Cases?

 - An investigation by an accident reconstruction expert who then offers an opinion as to how the accident happened.

 One video of an accident can overcome a witness’ inaccurate memory or another driver’s spin of the events.
-It can also save injured plaintiffs a substantial amount of money paid to experts to recreate the accident through the physical evidence and computer modeling.
+It can also save injured plaintiffs a substantial amount of money paid to experts to recreate the accident through physical evidence and computer modeling.

 Videotape evidence of an accident is fairly easy to have admitted at trial.
-In fact, it is much easier than having an expert’s computer created model or demonstration admitted and much more difficult for the defense to attack.
+In fact, it is much easier than having an expert’s computer-created model or demonstration admitted and much more difficult for the defense to attack.
 The images in the video are often self-authenticating.
 The injured plaintiff can identify himself, his vehicle, the scene. . . even if he isn’t the one who took the video.
 As they say, a picture is worth a thousand words.
 And videos are worth considerably more.

-Admission of video evidence is not guaranteed.
+So, yes, accident videos can be used in civil cases.
+But, admission of video evidence is not guaranteed.
 If the video is of poor quality or an argument is made that the video was tampered with, additional steps may be necessary to use the video at trial.

 - The person responsible for the video surveillance system could be called to testify about the camera, where it was pointed, how images were recorded, how the images were stored, and the reliability of the images.